Smart Product Line Strategies & Roadmaps

 The key to good strategy is to understand how things may play out .
 Strategists need foresee how complexity and added value will play out .
 Actively dampening and removing complexity, especially non-value-added complexity, goes a long way in avoiding the evil, profit-sucking upward cost curve.

-This is why decisions and actions related to the Product Line’s Strategy Essence and Roadmap matter.
+This is why decisions and actions related to the Product Line’s Strategy and Roadmap matter.
 Strategist can deliberately simplify the line by using these strategy components.
-The Strategy Essence includes three parts:
+The Essence of the Strategy includes three parts:

-- The Positioning Option: This part addresses variety, price points, performance features, and customer-perceived synergies within the product line.
+- Attribute Positioning: This part addresses variety, price points, performance features, and customer-perceived synergies within the product line.

 - High variety may increase complexity with inventory and working capital